wpmetabox/docsv2/docs/rwmb-meta.md

 ## Undefined function error

-If you're using `rwmb_meta` in your theme, there may be a situation when an admin accidentally deactivate the Meta Box plugin and you will see error "Undefined function rwmb_meta..." and your site will be broken.
+If you're using `rwmb_meta` in your theme, there may be a situation when an admin accidentally deactivate Meta Box and you will see error "Undefined function rwmb_meta..." and your site will be broken.

 To prevent this problem, a simple fix for that is adding the following code into your theme's `functions.php` file: